 For monoenergetic photons, KERMA is related to energy fluence using the expression

-K=Ψμtrρ (Attix, 1986),
+K=Ψμtrρ ,

 Where μtrρ is the mass energy transfer coefficient (see 1.1.1), which represents the probability of the photons leaving energy in the volume.

 Until now, we’ve neglected how the electrons have spent their energy after they’ve received it from the incident photons.
 Accounting for radiative loss gives net energy transfer ϵ_tr^n represented by this expression